Sparika/draft-corre-quic-throughput-testing/draft-corre-quic-throughput-testing.md

 ~~~

 On the receiver side, the measured UDP Bytes would be approximately 103,448 UDP Bytes in both scenarios since no loss overheads would be measured resulting in Receiver QUIC Efficiency = 96,6%.
-Normalising the previously measured QUIC Efficiency metrics (sender side) would thus result in Normalised Quic Efficiency = 100% in the first example and Normalised QUIC Efficiency = 99%  in the example with 1% of packet loss.
+Normalizing the previously measured QUIC Efficiency metrics (sender side) would thus result in Normalised QUIC Efficiency = 100% in the first example and Normalised QUIC Efficiency = 99%  in the example with 1% of packet loss.

 ## Buffer Delay
 The third metric is the Buffer Delay Percentage, which represents the increase in RTT during a QUIC Throughput test versus the inherent or baseline RTT.
-This metric remain identical to the one described in {{RFC6349}}.
+This metric remains identical to the one described in {{RFC6349}}.

 ~~~pseudocode
   Average RTT     Total RTTs during transfer